WiserUFBA/SemanticMake-2.0/README.md

 ### Client API

-There is a constructor method, "SemanticAPI", which receives the base url that has the address of where the api is.
-To create a new resource you must use the constructor method of the "Resource" class.
+As well as the classes and objects provided by SemanticMake, the API has classes and objects for its operation: a constructor method, "SemanticAPI", which receives the base url that has the address of where the api is.
+To create a new resource (ontology instance) you must use the constructor method of the "Resource" class.
 To add new vocabularies to a resource you must use the "addVocabulary" method of Resource, to add new triples you must use the "addTriple" method of "Resource".
 At the end of this document there is a section showing an example of using the client side for API.
 Such methods are useful for facilitating the creation of the resource in an atomic operation.

-### Resource Format
+### Resource Format (Ontology instance)

 ```javascript
 {